 In this two part video series, Esther talks about the system of rewards and punishments that comprises Universal Medicine’s business model.
 In part one, she talks about profiting the deceptive bait and switch marketing, and how UM profits from generating fear and a therapy dependency.
 In part two, she talks about commitment and investment.
 Once financially embedded in UM, fear, peer pressure and the promise of spiritual and financial rewards and punishments make it difficult for doubters to leave.

-It’s on again, January 22, 2017.
+It’s on again, January 22, 2017 and now 27 August 2017 in Tenterfield.
 No need to update on the content – it’s the same misogynistic condescension, predatory grooming and indoctrination festival targeting little girls that has been held in Lennox Head for the past two Januarys.
 I also posted on the last two years’ failures as recruitment events – attended mostly by UM’s adults, a lot of them blokes.
-Marketers of Esoteric Breast Massage, Esoteric Women’s Health, get in early to target their future marks – deploying UM contractors and religious faithful to slap make up on primary school girls.
+Marketers of Esoteric Breast Massage, Esoteric Women’s Health, get in early to target their future marks – deploying UM contractors and religious faithful to paint make-up on primary school girls, photograph them and use their images in the cult’s commercial publicity.
+Without disclosure.